 - Avoid exposing Silestone to hot water: If discoloured, clean with a wet cloth.
 In addition, you should chemically clean any Silestone you expose to acidic or mineral acids or detergents.

-- For daily care: clean your Silestone worktops with a soft or micro-fibre cloth, using clean water and mild soap and wipe dry.
-For persistent marks, you can use a window cleaning spray such as ‘Windowlene’.
+- For daily care: clean your Silestone worktops with a soft or micro-fibre cloth, clean water and mild soap and wipe dry.
+You can use a window cleaning spray for persistent marks such as ‘Windowlene’.